cshen/fish_abbr_url/README.md

 type an arxiv or youtube URL link, it will expand into commands to download the arxiv paper/video

-Note: *Only tested on WSL with Ubuntu; fish, version 3.7.1* I will port to macOS once I get time
+Note: *Tested on WSL with Ubuntu; fish, version 3.7.1*, and macOS with homebrew.

 ## Install
 1. Using [fundle](https://github.com/danhper/fundle):